 - Anna Draper’s appearance has been subtly hinted at throughout the season: 1) in the season premiere, Don recites a poem from Meditations in an Emergency, writes an inscription on the jacket (“made me think of you”) and mails it to an undisclosed location (he finds the book on Anna’s shelf in “The Mountain King”), and 2) a flashback in “The Gold Violin,” in which a mysterious woman (now revealed to be Anna) tracks down a young Don Draper working as a used car salesman (“You’re not Don Draper”).

-- The most heartwarming scene of the episode is a flashback showing Don talking to Anna about Betty, showing that at one point, Don and Betty truly were in love.
+- The most heartwarming scene of the episode is a flashback showing Don talking to Anna about his new girlfriend, Betty, showing that at one point, Don and Betty truly were in love.
 In order to marry her, Anna needs to grant Don a “divorce,” which she does.

 - Pete Campbell spends the episode arguing with Trudy and her father over his refusal to adopt a child.
 I must admit, I admire Pete for taking a stand.
 Pete’s father-in-law works for one of Sterling Cooper’s clients, and drops them as a result.
 Pete accepts it, showing he’s matured from last season.